natvnu/Machine_Learning/README.md

      - using Decision Tree as a multiclass predictor on which drug might be the most appropriate for a future patient
      - Logistic Regression to predict customer churn
      - evaluation metrics for binary classifiers
-     - The folder also contains subfolder Pipelines that explores the use of Grid Search and Cross Validation to predict:
+     - The folder also contains subfolder Pipelines that explores the use of Grid Search and Cross Validation to predict
-     - -the possibility of rain in Australia or
+     - the possibility of rain in Australia or
-     - -the survival rate of passangers on Titanic.
+     - the survival rate of passangers on Titanic.

   3. Unspervised Machine Learning which explores:
      - K-Means Clustering on generated dataset